 Video 1: Casting On (02:33)

 Casting on the stitches.
-I recommend using a long tail cast on for the stitches.
+I recommend using a long tail cast on for the stitches as it's nice and stretchy.
 A tutorial for the long tail cast on can be found here.

 Video 2: Dividing the Stitches Over the Dpns (06:20)